 3.2 Comparative economics on improved varieties released by UAS (B)

-Table 2 highlights economic performance of UAS Bangalore released crop varieties over check varieties in the study area.
+Table 2 highlights the economic performance of UAS Bangalore released crop varieties over check varieties in the study area.

 Finger millet is the third most important food and fodder crop after rice and sorghum in Karnataka.
-It is cultivated largely in southern parts of Karnataka and Karnataka is the largest grower of finger millet in the country accounting for nearly 60% of the total area and 65% of the total production.
+It is cultivated largely in Southern parts of Karnataka and Karnataka is the largest grower of finger millet in the country accounting for nearly 60% of the total area and 65% of the total production.

 The UASB developed GPU 28 with continuous research efforts of 11 years using Indaf-5 as the parental variety.
 The GPU 28 was released during 1997.
 The gross return realized by the GPU 28 farmers was Rs.
 18,235.79 whereas it was Rs.
 14,389.21 by check variety (Indaf-5) farmers.
 The net return realized by GPU 28 farmers and check variety farmers were Rs.
 6,667.94 and Rs.
 3,351.03 respectively (Suresh, 2013).